daifuku1013/MyCMD/README.md

 # MyCMD
 A classical Molecular Dynamics simulation program.

 It is based on:
-* verlet list method
+* Verlet List Method
 * LJ potentials
-* velocity verlet algorithm.
+* Velocity Verlet algorithm.

 My first try at molecular dynamics (❁´ω`❁)